stixxnicky-lpa/loveparentingandautism/_posts/2025-06-06-nt-parent-truths-nobody-talks-about.md

 Later — maybe in the car, maybe at midnight when the house is finally quiet — you might let yourself feel it.
 The humiliation.
 The helplessness.
 The grief, even, for the ordinary shopping trips you'll never quite have.

 But in the moment?
 You just keep going.
 Because that's what you do.
+*If you're looking for practical tools that actually help in those moments, I've written about [the strategies that genuinely changed things for us](/blog/2025/06/08/the-tools-that-actually-help/).*
 ---

 ## The Guilt Nobody Talks About